No Result

 Share on FacebookShare on Twittershare

-On the south side of the Sacred Rock, there is a church, that is also known as Panagia Spiliotissa.
-But let’s start from the beginning.
-There on the south side of the acropolis rock you can see a cave.
-At this point there is a monument that catches your eyes as they look over the Theatre of Dionysus.
-We are talking about the – unknown to many – sponsored monument of Thrasyllos.
+On the south side of the Sacred Rock, there is a small church, also known as Panagia Spiliotissa.
+But to understand its origin, we have to go back to the beginning.
+There, on the south side of the acropolis rock, there is a cave.
+And in front of this cave, there is a monument that stands out when you look at the Theatre of Dionysus.
+This is the monument of Thrasyllos, a sponsor of the Great Dionysian Games.

-There also exists an unknown church, a secret that few know about, that is located in the Acropolis and specifically at its feet The elders, however, know about Panagia Spiliotissa (Virgin Mary of the Cave) which was formed during the Ottoman rule.
-The ancient and the christian monument coexist in front of and behind the cave simultaneously.
+That something is an unknown church, a secret that few people know about, that is located in the Acropolis, at its feet.
+The older generations, however, are familiar with Panagia Spiliotissa (Virgin Mary of the Cave), which was created during the Ottoman occupation.
+The ancient and the christian monument coexist in harmony, in front of and behind the cave.

 Photo Source: Davide Mauro

-After the establishment of this small church in the cave, the sponsored monument was preserved almost intact until 1827, with certain morphological alterations, such as the blocking of its two openings with walls.
-And it was always a beloved theme in the historical iconography of the monuments of Athens of the 18th and early 19th centuries.
-At the beginning of 2017 the sponsored monument was renovated and the walls of Panagia Spiliotissa were restored, inside the cave.
-The Acropolis has been hiding this secret for years very well…
+The small church was established in the cave, and the monument of Thrasyllos was preserved almost intact until 1827, with some modifications, such as the closing of its two openings with walls.
+And it was always a popular subject in the historical depictions of the monuments of Athens of the 18th and early 19th centuries.
+In early 2017, the monument of Thrasyllos was restored and the walls of Panagia Spiliotissa were renovated, inside the cave.
+The Acropolis has been keeping this secret for years very well…

 ShareTweetShare